Evaluation and Advancement

 The determinations to create a career-ladder position, the grade levels of the progression, the duty criteria, the qualification standards, and performance levels required for the career ladder progression are not negotiable, as these are management rights and/or prescribed by law or regulation.
 The procedures that an agency is required to follow in implementing these determinations might be negotiable, depending on the proposal.

-An employee may grieve an alleged failure to comply with a law, rule, regulation, or bargaining agreement provision through a negotiated grievance procedure if one is available, provided the action is not specifically excluded from the grievance procedure by its terms, if “but for” that violation, the agency would have promoted the employee.
+You may grieve an alleged failure to comply with a law, rule, regulation, or bargaining agreement provision through a negotiated grievance procedure if one is available, provided the action is not specifically excluded from the grievance procedure by its terms, if “but for” that violation, the agency would have promoted you.

 If covered under an agency administrative grievance procedure, failure to be promoted could be raised under such a procedure.
 Failure to be promoted is not an adverse action, and absent a claim of discrimination or whistleblower reprisal it could not be appealed to Equal Employment Opportunity Commission or Merit Systems Protection Board.

-Note: This information pertains only to positions subject to Chapters 51 and 53 of Title 5, United States Code.
-Positions exempt from these chapters by statute—for example, certain alternative personnel systems (see Section 7 in this chapter)—establish their own systems under their specific statutory authority.
+Note: This information pertains only to positions subject to 5 U.S.C.
+51 and 53.
+Positions exempt from those chapters—for example, certain alternative personnel systems (see Section 7 in this chapter)—establish their own systems under their specific statutory authority.

 Executive Core Qualifications